khaoula1972/first-aid-chatbot/README.md

 # First Aid Chatbot

 An intelligent Arabic-language first aid assistant built using **Hugging Face** models.
-The classification module was developed by **Imane Mabrouk**.
+The classification module was developed by (**Imane Mabrouk**)[https://huggingface.co/imaneumabderahmane/Arabertv02-classifier-FA).
 This project aims to provide accessible, AI-driven guidance for medical emergencies in Arabic-speaking contexts.

 ## Overview